 Sec.
 27-7.
 Enforcement.

 (1) In general.
 The implementation, administration, and enforcement of this article shall be the responsibility of the City.
 The City shall publish, maintain, and make available to the public any rules and regulations adopted pursuant to this article.
+The City shall, through the enforcement division, connect employers to resources for small business support in cooperation with other City departments (a) when an employer is subject to a complaint under this statute, or (b) at the request of an employer who contacts the office looking for information.

 (2) Worker complaints.
 Subject to any rules and regulations that may be issued by the Director, any worker may submit a complaint of a violation of this article by her or his employer to the Director.
 The burden of demonstrating to the Director's satisfaction that a violation has occurred rests with the person making the complaint and shall be demonstrated by a preponderance of the evidence.
 Any such complaint shall be made in writing to the Director and shall include all information relied upon by such person.
 If a worker filing a complaint pursuant to this section 27-7(2) is unable to reasonably file her or his complaint in writing, a complainant may request the Director to assist him or her with documenting any allegations to satisfy the written complaint requirement.
 A worker may also consult with an attorney or other third-party for assistance when filing a complaint.
 The Director shall prioritize complaints received pursuant to rules established by the Director and may investigate any credible complaints.
 For any credible complaint investigated by the Director, the Director shall notify any employer alleged to have violated this article of any credible complaint and shall provide a summary of findings regarding any such complaint to both the complainant and the employer.
 Any determination by the Director pursuant to this article is reviewable by the complained-of party, pursuant to section 27-7(5).
 Any complaint must be submitted to the Director within one (1) year of the date the employer was alleged to have violated the requirements of this article, and shall include: the worker's name and/or the name of their duly authorized representative, if applicable; the worker's contact information; a detailed statement of the employer's alleged violation of the requirements of this article, including readily available supporting documentation demonstrating a violation; and any additional information requested by the Director or pursuant to rules issued by the Director.
 Employers shall be subject to penalties and other consequences pursuant to this article for any actual violation(s) that occurred within one (1) year of the date a credible complaint was first and timely submitted to the Director pursuant to this section 27-7(3) and within three (3) years of the date an investigation of an employer by the Director (not limited to a specific complaint) is initiated following the earlier of receipt of a credible worker complaint concerning a specific employer by the Director, referral of a complaint from the State of Colorado or any agency thereof, referral of a complaint from a City agency specifically authorized to receive complaints made pursuant to this article, or filing of a private right of action by a worker against an employer pursuant to this article.
 At any time, the Director may refer a worker complaint to an appropriate state or federal agency to coordinate resources with respect to such complaint or otherwise assist a worker alleging a violation of this article or other law.